fbpx

 6. Defendant’s breach of contract was a substantial factor in causing plaintiff’s harm.

-If you entered into a contract and you fail to abide by the terms of the agreement, you may face the likelihood of having a lawsuit filed against you.
-If a party contracts with you and does not fulfill the terms of the agreement, you may also have the right to seek legal remedy and likewise file suit against the breaching party.
+If you entered into a contract and you fail to abide by the terms of the agreement.
+Consequently, you may face the likelihood of having a lawsuit against you.
+If a party contracts with you and does not fulfill the terms of the agreement.
+In return you may also have the right to seek legal remedy and likewise file suit against the breaching party.

-California Businesses Facing Lawsuit Must Be Represented by an Attorney
+California Businesses Facing Lawsuit Must Be Have Representation by an Attorney

 Breach of contract can occur in many different ways, such in business service contracts, employment contracts, or business partnership contracts.
-If you believe that another party breached the terms or failed to fulfill the terms under a contract it is important to speak to a experienced business lawyer, to ensure you rights and remedies are protected.
+If you believe that another party did a breach in their terms or didn’t fulfill the terms under a contract it is important to speak to a experienced business lawyer, to ensure you rights and remedies are protected.

 Call Now